gretaivan/javaTheory/README.md

 + File object
 + String - string are immutable.
 Thus, everytime any change is made it creates a new String instance.
 + <em>String Builder</em> - note it is not a string, it is a buffer, once the desired content is achieved, it requires extraction to be a string
++ Type casting - explicit casting is converting to the lower value primitive variable, which results in the data loss, so is not automatic.
+Implicit is when conversion is from lower data type to higher and there is no data loss.
++

 ### Checklist for  JAVA SE11 Exam 1ZO-819